XtremeCmd/python-mini-projects/README.md

 -10.
 Bank Account using oop:- A bank account program that can perform functions like deposit and withdraw using the simplest of OOPs concepts like classes and objects.

 -11.
 Encapsulated Bank Account:- This program is similar to the previous program but with the extesion of encapsulation.

+-12.
+Vehicle rental service:- Uses all concepts of Object Oriented Programming, especially the four pillars of OOP i.e, Encapsulation 2.
+Polymorphism 3.
+Inheritance 4.
+Abstraction.
+One project to contain them ALL.